 Ascariasis is not spread directly from one person to another.
 To become infected, an individual has to consume the worm's eggs.

-The most important measure of protection against ascariasis is the safe and sanitary disposal of human waste, which can transmit eggs.
-Areas of the world that use human feces as fertilizer must thoroughly cook all foods or clean them with a proper iodine solution (particularly fruits and vegetables).
+The most important measure of protection against ascariasis is the safe and sanitary disposal of human waste.
+People living in areas of the world that use human feces as fertilizer must thoroughly cook all foods or clean them with a proper iodine solution (particularly fruits and vegetables).

-Children who are adopted from developing nations are frequently screened for worms as a precautionary measure.
+Children who are adopted from developing nations are often screened for worms as a precautionary measure.
 Kids who live in underdeveloped areas of the world may be prescribed a preventive deworming medication.